 Let’s look at a scenario to see what the true value of a card is using the Magic: The Gathering card Moat from the Legends set, assuming the following sample price data:

 - Listed Median: $654.72

 What is the value of Moat given these data points?
-Some Sellers have it listed (as per the Listed Median) for over $600.00, so isn’t that it’s price?
+Some sellers have it listed (as per the Listed Median) for over $600, so isn’t that its price?
 No. The Market Price reflects the recent sales of Moat to be $354.66.
-Stores are currently paying $290.02 to immediately purchase the card from Players, so the true value falls somewhere in between these two data points.
+Stores are currently paying $290.02 to immediately purchase the card from players, so the true value falls somewhere in between these two data points.